unclewalter/tilde-festival-website/pages/academy.md

 We will be running a special project during the 2017 Academy with an outcome in the Festival.
 Composition students may apply for this project after being accepted into the Academy.
 Details to be announced.

+## Observers

+If you are interested in attending the Academy but not participating, you may enrol as an observer.
+Oberservers do not need to submit an application and can buy a ticket directly here: [Arts Centre Melbourne](https://www.artscentremelbourne.com.au/whats-on/2017/the-channel/tilde-new-music-academy)

 ### Timeline

-Applications open in November and close at the beginning of January.
+Applications open in November and close on **31st December**.
 Notification of acceptance will be rolling as applications are assessed.
 If you are accepted into the Academy, you will be invited to purchase a ticket for participation.

 [Click here to apply for Tilde New Music Academy 2017](/app-academy/)

 The next Academy will be held between **Sunday 15th **and **Saturday 21st January 2017** in Melbourne.

+### Cost

+Participants: $250 full/$200 concession (including student)
+Observers: $150 full/$100 concession

+Participants will be invited to purchase a ticket from the Arts Centre Melbourne website once their application is accepted.
+Observers do not need to submit an application.

+Please forward any queries to info@tilde.net.au